hashicorp/vault-action/README.md

       X-Secure-Secret: ${{ secrets.SECURE_SECRET }}
 ```

-This will automatically add the `x-secure-id` and `x-secure-secret` headers to every request to vault.
+This will automatically add the `x-secure-id` and `x-secure-secret` headers to every request to Vault.

 ## Vault Enterprise Features

 ### Namespace

-If you need to retrieve secrets from a specific vault namespace, all that's required is an additional parameter specifying the namespace.
+If you need to retrieve secrets from a specific Vault namespace, all that's required is an additional parameter specifying the namespace.

 ```yaml
 steps: